Invitation to Children's Ministries

 Immediately following Time on the Steps

-Children are welcome to stay in the sanctuary with their family, or 3-year-olds through Kindergarteners can walk up to the Nursery with Ms. Susannah to go to playtime and a snack of Cheeze-Its and apple juice.
+Children are welcome to stay in the sanctuary with their family, or 3-year-olds through Kindergarteners can walk up to the Nursery with staff and volunteers to go to playtime and a snack of Cheeze-Its and apple juice or water.

 Deep Blue Sundays

-Once a month during the school year, kids in 1st-5th grade up walk with Ms. Susannah to the Family Life Center for a special time to learn more about the Bible using the “Deep Blue” curriculum full of videos, music, and games.
+Periodically during the school year, kids in 1st-5th grade up walk with staff and volunteers to the Family Life Center for a special time to learn more about the Bible and faith life using videos, music, and games.

 The fun isn't just for Sundays!